Tools And Setup

 OpenSpec npm (@fission-ai/openspec) npm_packages

-Sparkdock also configures shell aliases, zsh completions, and OpenCode permissions.
+Sparkdock also configures shell aliases, zsh completions, and permission rules for all agents.

 Authentication